Who Qualifies for CTA’s Assistance:

 Taxpayer Situations where we CANNOT prepare your return:

-Our volunteers are only certified to prepare certain types of tax returns.
-If you have the following situation, your tax return is out of the scope of our program (Out of scope means our training did not cover those returns because they are too complicated).
-If you have any questions or need additional clarification please email us firstname.lastname@example.org or you can call us at 202-547-7773.
+Our volunteers are only trained and certified to prepare certain types of tax returns.
+If you have the following situation, your tax return is out of the scope of our program (Out of scope means we are not allowed to prepare tax returns with this situations because our volunteers are not trained or certified on these complicated tax topics).

 - You are in the United States on an A, H, F, J, L, M or Q visa